dart-lang/site-www/src/language/concurrency.md

   ('vm:isolate-unsendable'), extend or implement such classes cannot be sent through the ports.

-Apart from those exceptions any object can be sent.
-See documentation for [`SendPort`][] for more information.
+Apart from those exceptions, any object can be sent.
+Check out the [`SendPort`][] documentation for more information.

 [`SendPort`]: {{site.dart-api}}/{{site.data.pkg-vers.SDK.channel}}/dart-isolate/SendPort-class.html